ssboisen/keyboardkat/README.md

 ### KeyboardKat.bind(keys[, flap][, action], callback)

 Takes keys, optional flap and action as well as a callback and binds the keys to the callback.
 If no flap is provided the callback will be registered to the default `all` flap.
+Bindings with the `all` flap are always invoked.
 For information about how to format keys see the Mousetrap documentation.

 Returns a function that can be called inorder to unbind that specific callback.

 ### KeyboardKat.bindGlobal(keys[, flap][, action], callback)

-Works as bind with the exception that globally registered bindings also trigger when the source of the key-strokes are textarea or input fields.
+Works exactly as bind with the exception that globally registered bindings also trigger when the source of the key-strokes are textarea, select or input fields.

+### KeyboardKat.unbind(keys[, flap])

+Removes all bindings for the keys assigned to a specific flap.
+If no flap is given the default `all` flap is assumed.
+If you only wish to unbind one specific binding you should invoke the function that is returned from either bind or bindGlobal.

+### KeyboardKat.useFlap([flap])

+Changes the current flap to be this specific flap.
+If no flap is given changes the flap to the default `all` flap.

+### KeyboardKat.trigger(keys[, action])

+Emulates that these specific keys have been pressed.
+This is internally to KeyboardKat and Mousetrap and the keys are not actually triggered in the browser.

+### KeyboardKat.reset()

+Removes all bindings.